mrperson2015/Pilldispenser/SETUP.md

 # Project Setup Document
 ## Introduction
-- Brief overview of the project.
-- Purpose of the setup document (e.g., to help contributors or users prepare their environment to run or develop the project).
+- To help contributors or users prepare their environment to run or develop the project.
-- Mention supported platforms (e.g., Windows, macOS, Linux).

 ## Prerequisites
-- Hardware Requirements (if applicable):
-    - Minimum RAM, CPU, disk space, or other hardware-specific needs.
 - Software Requirements:
     - Operating system compatibility (e.g., "Tested on Windows 10, macOS Ventura, and Ubuntu 22.04").
     - Required tools or software (e.g., Python, Node.js, Java, Docker).